What are LDD Moths?

 Why plan an aerial spray control program in the Thunder Beach community in 2021?

-Aerial sprays are conducted in response to large, widespread increases in Gypsy Moth populations, and the high risk of loss to the tree canopy.
-2021 will be the 3rd year of a Gypsy Moth infestation bringing an increased risk of permanent damage to the trees in our community.
-In the early ‘90’s, aerial spraying was successful at lowering Gypsy Moth populations at Thunder Beach and the tree canopy was protected.
-Left untreated, Gypsy Moth caterpillars will cause defoliation and decrease the health of Thunder Beach’s trees.
-The program is intended to help manage the Gypsy Moth population.
+Aerial sprays are conducted in response to large, widespread increases in LDD Moth populations, and the high risk of loss to the tree canopy.
+2021 will be the 3rd year of a LDD Moth infestation bringing an increased risk of permanent damage to the trees in our community.
+In the early ‘90’s, aerial spraying was successful at lowering LDD Moth populations at Thunder Beach and the tree canopy was protected.
+Left untreated, LDD Moth caterpillars will cause defoliation and decrease the health of Thunder Beach’s trees.
+The program is intended to help manage the LDD Moth population.

 Spraying this spring (2021) is the best approach for the health of trees, our environment and residents.